TYPE DESIGN INFORMATION PAGE last updated on Wed May 24 13:26:08 EDT 2017

 In 2016, Charles Gibbons and Cindy Kinash codesigned Ciao Bella.
 It features a hand-rafted copperplate script style, and several flower ornaments about which they write: The Ciao Bella ornaments he designed with Cultivated Mind's Cindy Kinash represent the first commercially available auto-chromatic fonts: each font can be set in two colors.
 What's truly innovative about Ciao Bella's ornaments is that most of the characters come in pairs that can be set in multiple colors without any stacking, layering, or aligning.
 They work in any application that supports kerning---even most word processors.
 [Google] [MyFonts] [More] ⦿

 Kaliningrad, Russia-based designer of the hand-crafted poster typeface Pumpkin (2016).
 It comes with a colored vector format set of letters.
-In 2017, she designed the children's book font Sunny Dino.
+In 2017, she designed the children's book font Sunny Dino, and the hand-crafted Spring.
 [Google] [More] ⦿

 Parkinson Type Design